Schemas and Migrations

 • table/0 — the PostgreSQL table name

-• fields/0 — a list of #kura_field{} records describing each column
+• fields/0 — a list of #kura_field{} records describing each column.
+Mark one field with primary_key = true.

 Each field has a name (atom), type (one of Kura's types), and optional properties like nullable and default.